AlexRaudvee/JBG050_Group_8/README.md

 1. Download this repository or clone
 2. Create environment
 3. Load the retirements by using ```pip install -r requirements```
-4. Add the `data` folder in your working directory
+4. Run the `DARALOADER.py`
-5. Run the `exploration.py` file
+5. Type the `streamlit run app/home.py` in cmd and press ENTER

 [docs/metropolitain_photo.jpeg]: docs/metropolitain_photo.jpg